mirage/mirage-www/tmpl/wiki/talks.md

 ### Mirage: Extreme Specialization of Cloud Appliances (OSCon, summer 2013)

-[Richard Mortier](http://mort.io) and [Anil Madhavapeddy](http://anil.recoil.org) presented a developer preview of Mirage 1.0 at OSCon.
-The screencast below still uses the old `mirari` tool instead of the final version that shipped with Mirage 1.0, but the screencast is included here for historical reasons.
+[Richard Mortier](http://mort.io) and [Anil Madhavapeddy](http://anil.recoil.org) presented a developer preview of MirageOS 1.0 at OSCon.
+The screencast below still uses the old `mirari` tool instead of the final version that shipped with MirageOS 1.0, but the screencast is included here for historical reasons.

 <div class="flex-video">
 <iframe width="560" height="315" src="//www.youtube.com/embed/2Mx8Bd5JYyo" frameborder="0" allowfullscreen=""> </iframe>